Grinberg-stack/selenium/readme.txt

-pip install ewquirements:
+pip install requirements:
 selenium
 chromedriver_autoinstaller

-this code is exrecise of automating facebook by selenium.
+this code is example of automating facebook by selenium.